July 25, 2020

 To me, however, a more exciting element was to stay outdoors and observe other cultural habits.
 One of them was people getting candle boats made to look like lotus blooms, lighting them up, and sending them off on the canals' water while whispering a wish.

-The next day, the mission was clear: get on the Elephant Hill.
-I arrived at the right time, paid an entrance fee, and I had to put my passport number in.
+The mission for the next morning was clear: get on the Elephant Hill.
+I arrived at the right time, paid an entrance fee, and I had to fill up a form with my passport number.
 Still, I was stopped at the gate again.
 The guards weren't happy that I was on my own.
 As it turned out, one of the many rules they have is that you can enter it only in a group of people, for safety reasons.
 There were also signs that you should have proper hiking equipment, water, and so on.
-I was determined, and since I had already paid the fee, the guards eventually let me in.
+I know that the hiking culture is not strong in China but seeing these folks treating me as if I wanted to attempt a solo ascent of Everest in flipflops, even though this hill's prominence is only some 300m / 1,000ft, was a comedy at best.
+Anyway, I was determined, and since I had already paid the fee, the guards eventually let me in.
+Let's get up, finally!

 Before reaching the summit, there are a few gazebos with some fine outlooks on the city.